dmeranda/demjson/README.md

    Read the file "docs/PYTHON3.txt" for complete information.

+ * Unicode errors: When reading JSON from raw bytes, if the input is not correctly encoded with the given, or auto-detected, Unicode encoding algorithm then a JSONDecodeError will now be raised rather than a UnicodeDecodeError.

- * Unicode: When outputting JSON certain additional characters in strings will now always be \u-escaped to increase compatibility with JavaScript.
+ * Unicode escapes: When outputting JSON certain additional characters in strings will now always be \u-escaped to increase compatibility with JavaScript.
 This includes line terminators (which are forbidden in JavaScript string literals) as well as format control characters (which any JavaScript implementation is allowed to